Lemon Mint Scones

 What Is A Scone?

-Honestly, I never had scones while growing up.
 The closest thing to a scone I had, was homemade biscuits.

 Both a biscuit and a scone are a thick batter or dough made with really cold butter, flour and baking powder.

-Either sweet or savory, scones get rolled out just like a biscuit or pie crust and shaped as you desire before baking.
+Either sweet or savory scones get rolled out just like a biscuit or pie crust and shaped as you desire before baking.

 English Scones